timbertson/mocktest/README.markdown

-## mocktest
+## mocktest (version 0.2)
-... is a powerful and easy-to-use alternative to Michael Foord's popular Mock module.
+... is a powerful and easy-to-use mocking library, inspired by rspec and similar in many ways to Michael Foord's popular Mock module.

-The main differences are:
+The main features are:
  - powerful expectation matching behaviour for mock objects
- - automatic verification of expectations
+ - automatic verification of expectations (before each test's tearDown)
- - automatic rollback of objects after each test
+ - automatic rollback of inserted mock objects after each test

 It's released under the BSD licence (see the LICENCE file).